ml9148/Project_03_Data_Engineering/README.md

     else:
         affordability.append('NA')
 ```
-- The conditions were selected based off the numbers given to me by my manager (I made them up)
+- The conditions were selected based off the numbers given to me by my manager

+- There is another whole table that I created in this notebook based that grouped affordabilty and aggregated all of the averages and sums of each price bracket.
+I cut that from the database because taking an average of an average yielded confusing and undesirable results that I couldn't justify keeping.

 ### listing_location_details Table